How Often Should You Appraise Antiques? Insurance, Estate, Tax

 Reappraise sooner after restoration, damage, reframing, conservation, attribution changes, or newly discovered provenance.

-Reappraise when inflation, comparable sales, scarcity, or replacement availability could make the insured value materially too low or too high.
+Reappraise when comparable sales, scarcity, inflation, or replacement availability could make the insured value wrong.

-Use the prior appraisal as intake evidence, but confirm that it still includes clear photos, item descriptions, condition notes, and replacement-value language.
+Use the prior appraisal as intake evidence, but confirm that it still has photos, condition notes, and replacement-value language.

-For estate and tax contexts, the question is usually not how many years have passed.
-The question is whether the appraisal is tied to the correct date and framed for the correct standard of value.
+For estate and tax contexts, the question is not how many years have passed.
+The question is whether the appraisal is tied to the correct date and framed for the correct value definition.

 Estate appraisals are often tied to a date of death or other estate administration date, so a later insurance report may not answer the estate question.